 Use the following steps to assist you in applying for financial aid.
-If you need help or answers, please contact Amy DeStefanis, the Financial Aid Counselor in Student Financial Aid Services, at 859-985-3315 or email Amy_DeStefanis@berea.edu or contact Erin Connor, the Family Engagement Counselor for Berea College Admissions and Student Financial Aid Services if you are an entering freshman, at 859-985-3514 or email Erin_Connor@berea.edu.
+If you need help or answers, continuing Berea College students should contact Amy DeStefanis, Financial Aid Counselor in Student Financial Aid Services, at 859-985-3315 or email email@example.com.
+If you are an entering new student contact Erin Connor, the Family Engagement Counselor for Berea College Admissions and Student Financial Aid Services, at 859-985-3514 or email firstname.lastname@example.org.

 Step 1—Apply for Federal PIN Here

 You will need this to use as your electronic signature when you complete your FAFSA (Free Application for Federal Student Aid) online.
 Your student will need a PIN, and a parent will also need a separate PIN (if the student is a dependent student and required to provide parental information on the FAFSA).
 We strongly encourage you to apply for your PIN now, so that you don’t run into delays in January when many people will be beginning the process of applying for a PIN.

 Step 2—File the FAFSA (Free Application for Federal Student Aid) Here

 FILE AS SOON AS POSSIBLE AFTER JANUARY, 1.